Kernix13/WriterAssist/contributing.md

 ---

 # Overview of this app
 This is a tool for people with reduced motor skills who find using a technology assisted mouse easier than using a keyboard.
-It is mostly complete though I have a few items that I would like to incorporate into the code.
+Tjhat is the main focus that should drive any and all improvements to the app.

 ## Wish list items
 1. [Up and down arrow keys](#up-and-down-arrow-keys)